Legit-Labs/legitify/README.md

 as well as a summary table that is sorted by namespace.

 ### Output Formats
-Using the `--output-format (-f)` flag, legitify supports outputing the results in the following formats:
+Using the `--output-format (-f)` flag, legitify supports outputting the results in the following formats:
 1. `human-readable` - Human-readable text (default).
 2. `json` - Standard JSON.

 ### Output Schemes
-Using the `--output-scheme` flag, legitify supports outputing the results in different grouping schemes.
+Using the `--output-scheme` flag, legitify supports outputting the results in different grouping schemes.
 Note: `--output-format=json` must be specified to output non-default schemes.
 1. `flattened` - No grouping; A flat listing of the policies, each with its violations (default).
 2. `group-by-namespace` - Group the policies by their namespace.